Syrian President Appoints New Prime Minister

 Date

-(MENAFN- IANS) Damascus, Sep 14 (IANS) Syrian President Bashar al-Assad has appointed Mohammad Ghazi Jalali as the country's new Prime Minister, state media reported on Saturday.
+DAMASCUS, Sept 15 (NNN-SANA) – Syrian President, Bashar al-Assad, has appointed Mohammad Ghazi Jalali, as the country's new prime minister, state media reported, yesterday.

-The selection of Jalali follows a meeting on Friday between Assad and leaders of Syria's ruling Baath Party to discuss the formation of the new government, Xinhua news agency reported.
+The selection of Jalali follows a meeting on Friday between Assad and leaders of Syria's ruling Baath Party, to discuss the formation of the new government.

-An official announcement of the full cabinet is expected in the coming days, with the new administration scheduled to present its policy statement to the Syrian People's Assembly on Sept.
-25.
+An official announcement of the full cabinet is expected in the coming days, with the new administration scheduled to present its policy statement to the Syrian People's Assembly, on Sept 25.– NNN-SANA

 Legal Disclaimer: